Friends of Portland Community Gardens

 Diversity, Equity, and Inclusion

 We advocate for readily accessible community gardens throughout the city and through community-based partnerships.
-The Community Gardens Program consists of 58 gardens, with over 2,500 plots.
+The Community Gardens Program consists of 60 gardens, with over 2,500 plots.
 About 30% of gardeners are foreign-born or live as part of communities of color.
 Many of the newer gardens are in outer east Portland and serve a population disproportionately higher in communities of color and other historically underserved groups.
 Through our support for Produce for People and garden opportunities for shelters and safe villages, we help our Portland neighbors enjoy fresh food and our houseless neighbors share in the benefits and joys of gardening.
-As Portland's community garden program grows across the city, we provide financial support for each garden so that gardeners have the support they need to grow food for their families.
+As Portland's community garden program grows across the city, we provide financial support for each garden so that gardeners have the support they need to grow food for their families and neighbors.
 We celebrate the Hunger organizations in Give!Guide and invite you to join us all in helping everyone enjoy fresh food.

 Incentives